Setup

 Messages can be sent when services stop or start, with message destinations such as Slack, Teams, email, New Relic, InfluxDB, webhooks and MQTT.

-Qlik Sense licenses
+Qlik Sense access licenses

 • High level metrics per user license type (professional, analyzer etc) are gathered and stored in your database of choice (at the time of writing, InfluxDB is supported).